We start with basic definitions.

 as the ellipsoid with the shape matrix all but one of whose eigenvalues

 Definition.
-Polytope is the
+Polytope

 intersection of a finite number of closed halfspaces: